Ren-ZY/RUSD/README.md

 ```
 [toolchain]
-channel = "nightly-2021-01-03"
+channel = "nightly-2020-08-24"
 components = ["rustc-dev", "llvm-tools-preview", "rust-src"]
 ```

 This file will automatically downlod the toolcahin and components to build RustSoda tool.

-**2. Run "install_rusd.sh" in your rusd root directory.**
+**2. Run "install_rustsoda.sh" in your rusd root directory.**

 The **RustSoda** tool uses a shell script called `install_rusd.sh` to build and install.
 You have to switch into the rusd root directory and run it in your bash(Linux)/zsh(MacOS).

 ```
-./install_rusd.sh
+./install_rustsoda.sh
 ```

-**install_rusd.sh** can install the binary tool into your CARGO_HOME/bin.
+**install_rustsoda.sh** can install the binary tool into your CARGO_HOME/bin.

 In Linux, the CARGO_HOME always means ~/.cargo/.

 **NOTE**: Rust has developed fast nowadays.
 Different channel has different rustc API and rust features.
 Some new version crates cannot be compiled with the old rustc compiler.
-So we provide two versions of RUSD, separately using nightly-2020-08-24 and nightly-2021-01-03.
+We build our tool using the toolchain of nightly-2020-08-24.
 You can also modify the source code using the new version rustc API and change the toolchain manually if some crates cannot be compiled successfully using our tool.

 ## Using RustSoda